UC-Driverless/Exercises/README.md

 Exercise 1:

 - Create a ros2 workspace and place the exercise files in it.
-(Hint: use 'git clone' command in the terminal).
 - Determine how many topics are in the bag.
 - Determine the Hz of the topic image.
 - Determine the Hz of the topic system.